-Part 1: Increase # of proficient students in math as measured by the MCA-III Assessment by 1% on the spring 2019 test.
-GOAL MET
+Part 1: Increase # of proficient students in math as measured by the MCA-III Assessment by 1% on the spring 2022 test.

-Part 2: Increase # of proficient students in reading as measured by the MCA-III Assessment by 1% on the spring 2019 test.
-GOAL DID NOT MEET
+Part 2: Increase # of proficient students in reading as measured by the MCA-III Assessment by 1% on the spring 2022 test.

-Goal Three: INCREASE STUDENTS MEETING EXPECTED GROWTH TARGETS ON LOCAL ASSESSMENT

-Part 1: Increase the #of students meeting or exceeding growth targets in math as measured by the NWEA MAP assessments by 1% (with long range target of 70% of students meeting their growth targets by the end of the contract term on June 30, 2020).
+Goal Three: INCREASE STUDENTS MEETING EXPECTED GROWTH TARGETS ON LOCAL ASSESSMENT reading as measured by the NWEA MAP assessments by 1% (with long range target of 70% of students meeting their growth targets by the end of the contract term on June 30, 2025).

-Part 2: Increase the #of students meeting or exceeding growth targets in reading as measured by the NWEA MAP assessments by 1% (with long range target of 70% of students meeting their growth targets by the end of the contract term on June 30, 2020).
+Part 1: Increase the #of students meeting or exceeding growth targets in math as measured by the NWEA MAP assessments by 1% (with long range target of 70% of students meeting their growth targets by the end of the contract term on June 30, 2025).